dsc-courses/practice.dsc10.com/README.md

 \bigskip -->
 \noindent -->

+Note: ( ) and [ ] need a space between the brackets.
+There should not be blank lines between options.

 To explain up-front:
 - All exams are individual (collaboration on exams is never allowed).
-- What () and [] mean.
+- What ( ) and [ ] mean.
 In their absence, students needed to write out code by hand.
 - In-person means on-paper.
 - Think of select-all questions as a sequence of true-false questions.
 Partial credit for these questions was assigned accordingly.
 - When taking an exam for practice, we recommend having a copy of the DSC 10 reference sheet open in another tab, as well as a second copy of the exam, so you can access the data descriptions.